The Sanctuary at Sedona Frequently Asked Questions

 In simple terms, addiction is a continued involvement with a substance or activity despite the negative consequences associated with it.
-In addition to alcohol, drugs and chemicals, addiction includes abnormal psychological dependency on such things as gambling, food, sex, pornography, computers, internet, work, exercise, idolizing, watching TV, money, self-injury and shopping.
-Addictions are symptoms of underlying emotional, physical or soul issues, so we do not treat addictions.
+In addition to alcohol, drugs, and chemicals, addiction includes abnormal psychological dependency on such things as gambling, food, sex, pornography, computers, the internet, work, exercise, idolizing, watching TV, money, self-injury, and shopping.
+Addictions are symptoms of underlying emotional, physical, or soul issues, so we do not treat addictions.
 We work with you to identify and face the root causes of your addicting behaviors so you can eventually step beyond recovery and symptom management into being whole and recovered.

 Am I Addicted?

 While excessive use and abuse of alcohol, drugs, and food can be obvious addictions, the abuse of prescription drugs is an epidemic affecting millions.
 Prescription drugs often have serious side effects, are highly addictive and drain us of our life force energy.
 Additionally, obsessive use of the internet, video games, gambling, and pornography are examples of a broad range of process addictions.
 If anything is having an ongoing negative impact or taking up excess time, thoughts, or energy in your life, you most likely have an addiction.

 No. A disease is any disturbance or anomaly in the normal functioning of the body.
 Most diseases are caused by some type of mind/body/soul/spirit imbalance.
 We believe addiction is also caused by an imbalance.
 The disease will persist as long as the imbalance exists.
 Relapse or picking up another self-defeating behavior is common when we do not resolve the underlying imbalance in our lives.
 Our Integrative Addiction Recovery℠ program addresses the underlying imbalance which allows the disease to heal.